 Teenagers live very much in the RIGHT NOW.
 They can feel like their life will surely be over if they don’t have a certain type of social media account or aren’t wearing the latest fashion trends or getting to go to that concert two hours away until late at night that everyone else’s parents have said is okay.

-Our teenagers will nag us, plead with us and when that doesn’t work they will resort to emotional blackmail or verbal abuse (I HATE YOU!) to get you to bend to their will and give in to their demands.
+Our teenagers will nag, plead, beg, and when that doesn’t work, they will resort to emotional blackmail or verbal abuse (I HATE YOU!) to get you to bend to their will and give in to their demands.
 An entitled teen will stop at nothing to get their way.

-If you want to say no, say no!
+If you think you should say no, say no!
 Don’t ever feel obligated to say yes or change a no to a yes simply because you don’t want to deal with the confrontation.

 Your teenager really will be much better off after they’ve graduated high school and beyond by the example you set by holding your ground and showing them the value and the power of the word “no”.

-We can point fingers or blame everything from the TV they choose to watch down to the social media platforms they’re on.
-But at the end of the day, when it comes to entitle teens, the buck stops with us.
+We can point fingers or blame everything from the TV they choose to watch down to the social media platforms they’re on, but at the end of the day, when it comes to an entitled teen, the buck stops with us.